virer/konsumo/README.md

 ## a little home energy consumption chart OpenSource projet

-This project is based on Python, Flask, ApexCharts (apexcharts.com), SQLAlchemy
+This project is based on Python, Flask, ApexCharts (apexcharts.com), SQLAlchemy, Pandas

 ### First time, run the following command to initialize de DB